 However, our continued inability to ensure all patients have access to these innovative treatments is a detriment to all of this progress.
 New cancer treatments come with skyrocketing price tags that are unsustainable for most public healthcare programs, private payers, and patients themselves.

 This is not an easy problem to solve.
 These treatments require millions of dollars to develop and bring to market, and they often target very small patient populations making the economic model difficult to justify.
 But there are steps that can be taken to make these treatments less cost-prohibitive.

 At Advanced Clinical, we work with emerging mid-market companies, supporting their efforts from early stage research through approval.
 We help them validate their hypotheses with solid data, define optimal protocols, and accelerate recruiting and research, all of which can help bring these drugs to market faster at a more reasonable price point and increase access for patients in developing countries.

-Fifteen years ago I couldn’t have imagined the advances we are now achieving in the diagnosis and treatment of cancer, or the ability to leverage our own immune system to fight such a variety of solid tumors and hematological malignancies.
+Fifteen years ago most couldn’t have imagined the advances we are now achieving in the diagnosis and treatment of cancer, or the ability to leverage our own immune system to fight such a variety of solid tumors and hematological malignancies.
 It is the culmination of global efforts by thousands of experts who together are working to create a cancer-free society.
-If I can contribute to that goal by helping to improve access to innovative cancer treatments for all patients, I will consider it the greatest success of my career.